 California Business and Professions Code Section 6068 specifies the fundamental obligations of an attorney.
 Subsection (e)(1) states that each attorney must “maintain inviolate the confidence, and at every peril to himself or herself to preserve the secrets, of his or her client.”
 (Emphasis added.)
 Attorneys in other states have similar obligations.

 This standard is much more stringent than the obligations set forth in the typical NDA.
-See, for example, the Sample Mutual and Unilateral NDAs available as Free Downloads using the Sign Up button in the sidebar.
+See, for example, the Sample Mutual and Unilateral NDAs available as Free Downloads on the Downloads page.

 Interestingly, the attorney’s obligation to maintain client confidences may arise even if no attorney-client relationship is created!
 The State Bar of California’s Formal Opinion No. 2003-161 states this situation can occur if “the attorney’s words or actions induce in the speaker a reasonable belief that the speaker is consulting the attorney, in confidence, in his professional capacity to retain the attorney or to obtain legal services or advice.”
 (Emphasis added.)